apache/hadoop/hadoop-hdds/docs/content/BucketCommands.md

 The above command gives user bilbo read/write permission to the bucket.

 ### path
-The bucket command to provide ozone mapping for s3 bucket(Created via aws cli)
+The bucket command to provide ozone mapping for s3 bucket (Created via aws cli)

 {{< highlight bash >}}
-ozone sh bucket path <<s3Bucket>>
+ozone s3 path <<s3Bucket>>
 {{< /highlight >}}

 The above command will print VolumeName and the mapping created for s3Bucket.